Luzzotica/the-algorithm/README.md

 # Twitter Recommendation Algorithm

+> The main goal of the twitter algorithm is to maximize unregretted user minutes.

+Elon Musk

+To help someone feel that they didn't regret their time, they must feel that they have been given something of value for their time.
+Which means the algorithm must seek to provide value to the user and give them things like entertainment, information, or both.

+## Technical Breakdown

 The Twitter Recommendation Algorithm is a set of services and jobs that are responsible for constructing and serving the Home Timeline.
 For an introduction to how the algorithm works, please refer to our [engineering blog](https://blog.twitter.com/engineering/en_us/topics/open-source/2023/twitter-recommendation-algorithm).
 The diagram below illustrates how major services and jobs interconnect.

 ![](docs/system-diagram.png)